t3r6/pkdocs/docs/guides/mapping/blender-pk-ase-exporter.md

     press any key...
     ```

     The conversion is pretty fast.
 This tool will create `untitled.mpk` in the same directory.
+If something goes wrong, the tool creates a log file in the same folder.

-8. Now it's time to fix lightmaps. `ase2mpk` has a bug that breaks lightmaps during the conversion.
+9. Now it's time to fix lightmaps.
 This is where [**PKBlend**](https://github.com/t3r6/Lightmap-mpk-blender/releases) comes in handy.
 We need to combine the blendlist `untitled.txt` with the generated `untitled.mpk`.
 Run `PKBlend`.

-9. You will need to select matching `untitled.txt` and `untitled.mpk` at the same time using `Ctrl - left mouse click`.
+10. You will need to select matching `untitled.txt` and `untitled.mpk` at the same time using `Ctrl - left mouse click`.
 Then click `Blend`:

     !![PKBlend](../../../img/blender/blender-pkblend-001.jpg "PKBlend")